Gary Eikenberry Consulting

 - lubuntu: lubuntu is a lightweight "flavour" of the Ubuntu Linux operating system but using the LXDE desktop environment in place of Ubuntu's GNOME desktop.
 We've got it running on a couple of older laptops originally designed for Windows XP.
 You can download a disc image HERE (click on the Get lubuntu link) and burn it to a CD or load it on a bootable USB key to try it.
 It may be a little slow running from the CD or USB without actually installing it, but it will give you a chance to test it with your hardware and explore a bit and then, if you like what you see you can actually install it (either side by side with Windows -- assuming you have sufficient free disk space) or replacing Windows.
 A write up on one user's experience can be found HERE.

-In either of the above cases, we're talking about no risk options to try something different without destroying your current installation and no cost if you decide to go ahead and try something new.
+In all of the above cases, we're talking about no risk options to try something different without destroying your current installation and no cost if you decide to go ahead and try something new.
 You could well be pleasantly surprised.

 - Ubuntu Linux: (http://www.ubuntu.com/server) Probably the best known, and possibly most user-friendly Linux distributions.
 Its biggest advantage is its active development cycle and extremely broad user and support base.
+Our primary server runs Ubuntu.

 - Debian Linux: (http://www.debian.org/intro/about) Debian is a leaner and perhaps less cutting edge approach than Ubuntu, but still with strong community support and excellent documentation.